ldlamarc/ExampleCode/query_objects/README.md

 This works.

 We immediately sense that this process is error prone.
-This is still a simple example and we would have already written wrong code if we would not have been carefull.
+This is still a simple example and we would have already written wrong code if we would not have been careful.
 Furthermore the queries or parts of the queries are not easily reusable.
 We do not have any database portability.
 If directly inserted into our Model this code also looks ugly and takes up a lot of space.

 ###Alternative 2: writing raw Arel